mgorav/faas-router-streamer/README.md

 # Open FaaS Router and RSocket Streamer

-> "Batch kills speed thrills"
+> "Batch kills stream thrills"

 Kafka based OpenFaas function router, which routes the messages to a function, declaratively.
 It also provides ability to stream the messages via RSocket.
 It also supports client side telemetry.
 This framework is powered by GraalVM and